 - (E) Vendor Rebates Consideration received from vendors related to the purchase of merchandise is recorded on an accrual basis as a reduction in the cost of the vendor's products and reflected as a reduction of cost of sales and related inventory when it is probable they will be received and the amount can be reliably estimated. - (F) Property and Equipment Property and equipment are stated at cost less accumulated amortization and any impairment losses.
 Cost includes any directly attributable costs, borrowing costs on qualifying construction projects, and the costs of dismantling and removing the items and restoring the site on which they are located.
 When major components of an item of property and equipment have different useful lives, they are accounted for as separate items.
-Amortization is calculated from the dates assets are available for use using the straight-line method to allocate the cost of assets less their residual values over their estimated useful lives as follows:
+Amortization methods, useful lives and residual values are reviewed at each reporting date and adjusted if appropriate.
+Assets under construction and land are not amortized.
+Amortization is calculated from the dates assets are available for use using the straight-line method to allocate the cost of assets less their residual values over their estimated useful lives.